Malaysanghvi17/maps-notification-forwarder/README.md

 If you want to modify the code or build the app yourself, follow these steps.

 #### Prerequisites
--   Intellij Idea IDE with gradle setup or [Android Studio](https://developer.android.com/studio) (latest stable version recommended).
+-   Intellij IDEA IDE with gradle setup or [Android Studio](https://developer.android.com/studio) (latest stable version recommended).
 -   An Android device or emulator running API 26 (Android 8.0) or higher.

 #### Building